Causes of fatigue

 If you have any of these symptoms, let your doctor know.
 A blood test can easily check your red cell count and show if you are anaemic.
 You can have treatment for anaemia.

 Some cancer treatments can affect your appetite.
 The treatment can make you feel sick and not want to eat much.
 If you are eating fewer calories than your body needs, you may start to feel tired and weak.
 This is very common in people with cancer.
-Diarrhoea and being sick (vomiting) are other side effects of treatment that can cause fatigue.
+Diarrhoea and vomiting are other side effects of treatment that can cause fatigue.

 Your cancer may affect the way your body processes food (your metabolism).
 This can stop your body from using your food to give you energy or put on weight.
 So you lose weight even if you are eating normally.
 This can lead to a condition called cachexia that some people with advanced cancer have.
 Cachexia causes muscle wasting.
 You lose weight and can't cope with much exercise.
 Even walking to the corner shop can make you very tired.

 Side effects of treatment can use up a lot of energy and make all this worse.
 Sickness and diarrhoea can be exhausting.
-There is more information about how chemotherapy can affect your digestive system and tips on how to cope in our section about the general side effects of chemotherapy.
-There is more information about sickness and weight loss from radiotherapy in the section on general side effects of radiotherapy section.
+There is more information about how chemotherapy can affect your digestive system.

 Being diagnosed with cancer can be hard to accept and you are likely to go through a range of emotions before, during and after your treatment.
 This is very normal.
 You may have a lot of worries such as